Tony-bie/TC2037-202511-Class-works/Evidence1/Evidence1.md

 The linear time complexity and sub-second execution times validate the algorithm's efficiency for practical use in development environments, making it valuable for both educational and professional contexts.

 ## Reference
+- Based on material from the Parallel Programming course, Prof. Gilberto Echeverría
 - Expresiones regulares - JavaScript | MDN. (s. f.).
 MDN Web Docs. https://developer.mozilla.org/es/docs/Web/JavaScript/Guide/Regular_expressions